 Building inspections are usually treated as one of the many activities related to evaluation of the condition of the property that is undertaken prior to purchasing the property.
+You can learn about the process of the property settlement in this article.
 The onus is much more on the buyer, who wants to know the actual worth of the property so that there is enough justification of the price that is paid for it.
 Therefore calling it a pre-purchase property inspection report is more appropriate because all constructional elements included in the property comes under the scanner of the inspector.
+Don’t know what exactly is a pre-purchase building inspection?
+Then read this article written by Summerton Building & Inspections.
 The condition of the property is captured in every detail in this report.

 The nature of the report